iotaledger/ict/docs/CONTRIBUTE.md

     * use `@link{}` instead of plain text names
     * optionally use `@see` if it helps
     * do not use `@version`, `@author`
 * Use comments sparingly.
 Your code should be expressive enough to not require comments.
-Sometimes, a comment is necessary though (see the good code example where the comment prevents others from accidentally braking the code).
+Sometimes, a comment is necessary though (see the good code example where the comment prevents others from accidentally breaking the code).
 * Use `// TODO: ...` if something is not implemented yet.
 But make sure others understand what meant.

 ```java